naraesk/plasma-docker/README.md

 ### Prerequisite

-Please install docker.
+Please install docker-compose.
 Most distributions should provide packages for it.